arcomage/arcomage-hd/README.md

 ## Multiplayer Mode

 *(Multiplayer Mode is experimental🧪 and may be unstable.
-Also note that currently it can't connect two users who are both behind symmetric NAT ([test if you're behind symmetric NAT](https://tomchen.github.io/symmetric-nat-test/)))*
+Also note that currently it **can't connect two users who are both behind symmetric NAT** ([test if you're behind "bad", symmetric NAT](https://tomchen.github.io/symmetric-nat-test/)))*

 ### How To Use the Multiplayer Mode

 https://user-images.githubusercontent.com/529949/115864733-941cbd00-a437-11eb-955d-f6a341c8ea64.mp4

 Both players enable the "Multiplayer" Mode.
-Bob 🧝 must copy and **give his ID to Alice 👧 via Discord or other platforms or forums**.
+Bob 🧝 must copy and **give his ID to Alice 👧 via Discord, forums, etc.**.
 Alice 👧 then enters Bob 🧝's ID and connect to Bob 🧝.
 Alice 👧 becomes the host 🏠 (i.e. technically it's her computer that deals cards) and Bob 🧝 is the guest 💼.

 <details><summary><strong>Click to show technical details</strong></summary>